collapsed-stacks/startups/questions/11168/how-to-access-debit-credit-card-information-of-clients.md

 - tagged: `business-model`
 - score: 1

-<p>I have a business proposal that depends on pulling money from client's debit/credit card accounts based on the purchases they make.
+I have a business proposal that depends on pulling money from client's debit/credit card accounts based on the purchases they make.
 I need to access type of purchases and how much they spent; then depending on the money spent on certain items, I would request some money from the bank account/credit card - of course with their earlier permission to access their account to a limit amount-.
 I need to figure out how to get this setup through an online webpage.
-What are the permissions that I need to apply for, am I dealing with master/visa directly in this case, or individual banks? </p>
+What are the permissions that I need to apply for, am I dealing with master/visa directly in this case, or individual banks?